Tree Fu Tom: Characters

-Tom (voiced by Sophie Aldred in the UK and Lucien Dodge in the US, live actor Adam Henderson) is the main character, and the titular protagonist of the series.
+Tom (voiced by Sophie Aldred in the UK and Lucien Dodge in the US, and portrayed in live-action by Adam Henderson) is the main character, and the titular protagonist of the series.
 He uses a magical belt to transport into Treetopolis and cast spells with help from the 'big world'.
 Though he is usually the best at spells, he is a kind, optimistic and modest character and often has to turn to his friends for advice when things go wrong.
-His popular catchphrases are "Tree Fu Go!", "Oh My Trees!" and "Thanks for your help!" where he shows his viewers how to do the 'big world' magic spell segment.
+His popular catchphrases are "Time for Tree Fu!", "Tree Fu Go!", "Oh My Trees!" and "Thanks for your help!" where he shows his viewers how to do the 'big world' magic spell segment.

 Twigs (voiced by David Tennant in series 1-2, and Mark Bonnar in series 3-5) is a silly and energetic Scottish acorn sprite who is Tom's sidekick and best friend, and frenemy of Chezz, who he usually encounters conflict.
 His catchphrases are "I am a Genius", "We're Doomed!" and "Wowzers!".
 He even turns into an acorn when he's hiding.

-Zigzoo (voiced by Tim Whitnall in series 1-4, and David Holt in series 5) is an eccentric tree frog who is the local inventor at Treetopolis, though not all of his inventions work out quite as well as he (or others) hope.
+Zigzoo (voiced by Tim Whitnall in series 1-4 and David Holt in series 5 in the UK, and Matt Hill in the US) is an eccentric tree frog who is the local inventor at Treetopolis, though not all of his inventions work out quite as well as he (or others) hope.
 Though it has never officially been confessed, certain episodes seem to suggest he may have a crush on Ariela.
 One of his catchphrases is "Oh Ribbety Roo".

-Squirmtum (voiced by Tim Whitnall in series 1-4, and Duncan Wisbey in series 5) is a pill woodlouse who is a miner of sap in the caverns and general-purpose workman, and not the most intelligent of creatures.
+Squirmtum (voiced by Tim Whitnall in series 1-4 and Duncan Wisbey in series 5 in the UK, and Joe Ochman in the US) is a pill woodlouse who is a miner of sap in the caverns and general-purpose workman, and not the most intelligent of creatures.
 He can curl into a ball, and in that form he can roll fast.
 He wears a miner's helmet with a firefly called Flicker as his helmet light.
 In later seasons, he's shown to frequently attend Tree Fu classes with Tom and Twigs, though he hasn't been shown to do the magic since the episode "Super Squirmtum".